 here’s a world of difference between knowing what a sentence says and what it means.
 The majority of people make their way through a book by simply processing the text on the page.
 They follow the dotted line from one plot point to the next and, by the end, walk away with a general understanding of what happened in the story.

 Reading for plot isn’t always a problem.
 Sometimes you just want to kick back with a fun story, after all.
-The issues arise when such shallow readings are being taught in school.
+Issues arise, however, when students aren’t skilled in reading at a deeper level.

 Now more than ever, literature teachers are encouraged to assess their students based more on reading comprehension than their ability to develop and defend interpretations of a book.
-This mindset conditions young readers to overlook important questions, such as those about the author’s intent, a book’s historical context, or even its overall message and themes.
+As noted by leading educators, this conditions young readers to overlook important questions, such as those about the author’s intent, a book’s historical context, or even its overall message and themes.

 In a world that places increasingly more importance on STEM fields with each passing year, it’s important not to forget the benefits of a literary education.
 Even Albert Einstein, despite his image as poster boy for the sciences, spoke often and passionately about the importance of the humanities.
 He pointed out their ability to generate cultural understanding.
 And how they train the mind to think independently, to be curious about the world and how it works.